sebgoa/cloudstack-books/en/book.markdown

 using the http protocol, the reponses are either in XML or JSON format.
 The request is made out of a set of key value pairs that correspond to input parameters of each call.
 The key/value pairs are passed within a url string.
 All calls used the http GET method.
-As such, the PRODUCT API is not a RESTfull API and more a Query API or RESTlike.
+As such, the CloudStack API is not a RESTfull API and more a Query API or RESTlike.

 In isolated testing, one may wish to use the so-called integration port (e.g 8096 by default), this port makes the API directly accessible without signing requests.
-In production mode, the integration port should never be used and certainly not open to the public internet.
+In CloudStackion mode, the integration port should never be used and certainly not open to the public internet.

 How to sign an API call with Python